What Should I Do at the Scene of a Car Crash?

 Stop.
 Don’t drive away from the scene.

 Remain calm and remain in your vehicle (unless it’s dangerous to do so).
+Unless necessary, do not move the vehicles until the police arrive.

 Turn on your hazard lights.